-It is a church committed to making disciples of Jesus Christ who worship passionately, love extravagantly, and witness boldly.
+It is a church committed to making disciples of Jesus Christ and spreading scriptural holiness across the globe.
 The Global Methodist Church is filled with warm-hearted, Jesus loving, and Holy Spirit inspired people.
 They are grounded in Scripture and the life giving confessions of the Christian faith found in the Apostles’ and the Nicene Creeds.

 To join the Global Methodist Church, the following motion must be adopted by a simple majority at a congregational meeting: